J&J Medical Connect

 (0.1-2.8)

-Abbreviations: AE, adverse event; CI, confidence interval; PY, patient-years; q8w, every 8 weeks; SAE, serious adverse event.
+Abbreviations: AE, adverse event; CI, confidence interval; PBO, placebo; PY, patient-years; q8w, every 8 weeks; SAE, serious adverse event.

-bIncludes TREMFYA-randomized patients who received an early escape placebo injection at week 16.
+aIncludes TREMFYA-randomized patients who received an early escape PBO injection at week 16.

-cAEs that occurred in all patients who received at least 1 administration of TREMFYA, including those randomized to placebo.
+cAEs that occurred in all patients who received at least 1 administration of TREMFYA, including those randomized to PBO.

-dAEs that occurred during TREMFYA treatment in placebo-randomized patients who crossed over to TREMFYA prior to week 24.
+dAEs that occurred during TREMFYA treatment in PBO-randomized patients who crossed over to TREMFYA prior to week 24.

-eAEs that occurred in placebo-randomized patients who crossed over to TREMFYA at week 24.
+eAEs that occurred in PBO-randomized patients who crossed over to TREMFYA at week 24.

-Gossec et al (2023)2 conducted a post hoc analysis of COSMOS to assess the effect of TREMFYA on minimal clinically important improvement (MCII) and patient-reported outcomes (PROs) in patients with active PsA and inadequate response to 1-2 TNFis.
+Gossec et al (2026)2 conducted a post hoc analysis of COSMOS to assess the effect of TREMFYA on MCII in PROs through week 48 among adult patients with active PsA and inadequate response to 1-2 TNFis.

 Study Design/Methods